Administration order

 Arrestment of earnings

-Arrestment of earnings is a method the Scottish courts can use to repay a debt.
-Your employer will take money straight from your wage and pay it to the
+Scottish courts can use this to get the money you owe.
+Your employer takes money from your wage and pays it to the people you owe.

 Asset

-An asset is something of value.
-This could be a house, a car or an antique.
+An asset is an item of value.
+Like a house, car or antique.

 Attachment